 - Both you and your partner need to acknowledge and understand your child’s diagnosis from a doctor you both trust.
 You’ll never be on the same page for care if your spouse doesn’t believe your child’s diagnosis – or if they think there’s an unidentified problem.

 - Consider participating in ongoing family counseling to learn better ways to interact with and guide your child as they grow up.
 Through regular counseling, your family can become a better team – parents, child and siblings, together.
+Flexible, non-medical counseling is available at no cost through the Military and Family Life Counseling Program and Military OneSource.

 - Spend at least 20 minutes every day in “adult” conversation without once mentioning your children or anything child-related.
 Talking to each other as fellow adults who love each other can keep your marriage strong and healthy, outside of your shared parenting responsibilities.
 If one partner is deployed, then become daily pen pals, reserving a third of your letter for non-kid topics.